FlakM/blog/blog-static/content/posts/sqlx_caches_til.md

 cargo add tokio --features macros,rt-multi-thread
 ```

-The `iter_mark` function exists only to give bpftrace a clean symbol to hang a uprobe on, so the trace output is delimited per call:
+I added `iter_mark` only to give bpftrace a clean symbol for a uprobe.
+It separates the trace output by call:

 ```rust
 use sqlx::{Connection, PgConnection, Row};